Midsummer: Drunk Swedes and Maypoles

+‘You’ve come for Midsummer?
 You will get to see a lot of really drunk Swedes,’ was the first thing that Erik – the Vandrarhem (youth hostel) owner, no slouch at imbibing himself – said to me upon my arrival in Leksand.
+Leksand is a modest, 80s mid-American suburbs-looking town lying at the southeastern corner of

 Midsummer celebrations center on the rising of a maypole.
 Symbolically the maypole is meant to be a phallus and, accordingly, its erecting is a fertility ritual.
 The Swedes go the extra mile in decorating the dried pine tree trunk with a pair of wreaths positioned like testicles, just in case you had difficulty deducing the symbolism.
-Each town in Sweden has its own maypole and its own erecting (stop giggling) ceremony.
-It’s a lot more difficult than it sounds.
-Leksand’s maypole is the biggest in the country at just over 28m in length, or about a third of a football field.
-Check out the picture above to get an idea of the scale (this one is from another village and is considered a small maypole).
+Each town in

 A big part of the fun in watching the maypole rising is the interlude between stages.
 While the supporting sticks are undergoing strategic repositioning, a band of violinists dressed like a roaming tribe of Quakers play a speedy Swedish ditty that sounds like the Scandinavian combination of folk and bluegrass.
 The song is always the same (or at least it sounds exactly the same to me), so the team hoisting the maypole knows when the end of the number is near, and they prepare for the next big cry of “HAAAIIILLL” and accompanying heave.